m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 You may be given all available appointments for you to book, for example, probably as a JSON object.

-You book by posting back the appointment id for the one you want and bingo a 201 response comes with some kinda resource added success message, or some error handling alt, and you are off for a cut.
+You book by posting back the appointment id for the one you want and bingo a 201 response comes with some kinda "resource added" success message, or some error handling alt, and you are off for a cut.

 .. topic:: Keep it simple stupid